-This map shows how the country looked like during the colonial
+The following map shows how the country looked like during the colonial

 periods.
-A look at the map of Egypt (bordered red) shows traces of the ancient Libya,
+A look at the map of Egypt (bordered red) shows traces of the ancient

 Desert Glass, and the "Libyan Plateau".
-No much was left
+Not much was left

 of Libya then; just an Italian-occupied